nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Managing contact notes: `notes`

-View, add, edit, or delete additional notes for any contact in your address book.
+View, add, edit, or delete additional notes for any contact in SalesContactPro.
 Notes can help you remember important details about each contact.
 Each contact can only have 1 notes.

 Format: `notes PARAMETER`